Lebanon travel guide

 Celebratory gunfire into the air is common throughout Lebanon, including in response to speeches and messages by political leaders.
 If you find yourself in an area where there’s celebratory gunfire, take cover in a building and move away from windows.

 The security situation can deteriorate quickly.
 Demonstrations and other forms of civil unrest can occur at short notice and often turn violent.
-Regional developments can have an impact on the local security situation.
+Lebanese issues or regional and international developments can have an impact on the local security situation.
 Monitor local media and avoid all protests.

 Radio One 105.5 FM

 Sawt El Ghad 97.1- 96.7 FM